 Throwables

 These are explosives and other melee weapons that you can throw at your enemies to kill them.
-These include Dynamites, Molotov, Knives and Tomahawks.
+These include Dynamites, Molotovs, Knives, and Tomahawks.

 Shotguns

-Shotguns are excellent at close range and they should never be used for long-range combat.
-Their sheer force will stop a boar at close range but on the long-range, they will struggle in killing a cat let alone an enemy who is shooting back at you.
+Shotguns are excellent at close range, and they should never be used for long-range combat.
+Their sheer force will stop a boar at close range, but in the long-range, they will struggle in killing a cat let alone an enemy who is shooting back at you.
 They are excellent in close-range crowd control as well.

 Bow

 Your trusty bow and arrows will help you dispose of a lot of enemies silently.
-It is one of the most accurate weapons in the game and best of all, it is completely silent.
-We recommend using a bow to kill enemies until the enemies are still unaware of your location.
+It is one of the most accurate weapons in the game, and best of all, it is completely silent.
+We recommend using a bow to kill enemies when the enemies are unaware of your location.

 Revolvers

-Revolvers are the trademark weapons for the Wild West.
+Revolvers were the trademark weapons of the Wild West.
 They pack quite a punch but lack in firing speed and reloading.
 Use them to dispatch some enemies quickly then switch to another weapon instead of reloading to make the most out of them.

 Repeaters